 After years of service, and tireless hours at the office, you find your mind now takes you away from the daily grind and more into considering travel, extended time away from your medical practice.
 But the overhead costs !!
-So you begin dreaming of a retirement or phasing out of practicing medicine.
-Problem is…how do you accomplish your goal??
+So you begin dreaming of retirement or phasing out of practicing medicine.
+The problem is how do you accomplish your goal??

 Well, our recommendation is, right from the onset of these ideas/thoughts, to reach out to a professional healthcare practice broker – one who specializes in the sale of dental and medical practice only.
 These brokers offer a wealth of knowledge, ideas and may provide guidance even if you are years away from finalizing plans.

 The most valuable part of your practice is the potential for continuity of referrals and patronage; in essence, goodwill.
 It is the probability that said patronage will continue in the future as it has previously (and with it, the revenue stream the medical practice has sustained for years).
 Many factors comprise this “goodwill” that you have established for the years of operating the medical practice — from simple public awareness of your location and telephone number to your style and specialty of practice, to long-term employees that keep the operations and collections of the practice humming without glitches.

 So it goes that to ensure the maximum return for your dental or medical practice upon retirement or sale at any time, preserving the goodwill of the business is essential.
 Positive Google reviews, retaining long-term staffers, maintaining the schedule and availability constant from one year to the next.

 Increased Demands on Your Time is Not the Same as Increased Profitability